General Summary Statement

 Essential Duties and Responsibilities

 1. Provides age appropriate care for the population served.
-Gives consideration to growth & developmental phase of life, to age related factors such as thermal regulation, nutrition, medication administration, nutrition, safety and functional needs of the patient.
+Gives consideration to growth & developmental phase of life, to age related factors such as thermal regulation, nutrition, medication administration, nutrition, safety and privacy of the patient.

 2. Uses appropriate resources for patients with special needs such as language barriers, sensory problems, altered cognition, cultural and religious needs.

 3. Ensures attention to patient’s physical, spiritual and emotional wellbeing.